The founder – Prabhuji

-In Vrindavan, he did in-depth studies on the bhakti yoga path with H.H.
+In Vrindavan, studied the bhakti yoga path in depth with H.H.
 Narahari Dāsa Bābājī Mahārāja, disciple of H.H.
 Nityananda Dāsa Bābājī Mahārāja of Vraja.

 He also studied bhakti yoga with various disciples of His Divine Grace A.C.
 Bhaktivedānta Swami Prabhupāda: H.H.
 Kapīndra Swami, H.H.
 Paramadvaiti Mahārāja, H.H.
 Jagajīvana Dāsa, H.H.
 Tamāla Kṛṣṇa Gosvāmī, H.H.
 Bhagavān Dāsa Mahārāja, and H.H.
 Kīrtanānanda Swami, among others.